theblackcat102/KohakuHub/README.md

 **Current Status:**
 - ✅ Core API (upload, download, version control)
+  - Some Path related API may not be 100% supported, report if they are important for you.
 - ✅ HuggingFace client compatibility
 - ✅ Large file support (Git LFS)
 - ✅ Docker deployment
-- ✅ Authentication & Authorization
+- 🚧 Authentication & Authorization
+  - Not all verification process are applied
 - ✅ Organization Management
-- ✅ CLI for administration
+- 🚧 CLI for administration
+  - Not fully functional, only core utils which usually require web interface.
 - 🚧 Web user interface
+  - Under dev, not stable.

 ## Contributing